Create ZIP Files Online Free — No Upload, No Account

 Does ZIP support folder structure?

-The browser's file picker does not expose folder paths, so all selected files are added at the root of the archive.
-If preserving folder structure matters, consider using the TAR Creator on a system where you can select a full directory.
+The browser's file picker does not expose folder paths for individual file selections, so all selected files are added at the root of the archive.
+If preserving folder structure matters, consider using the TAR Creator on a system where you can select a full directory, or create the ZIP using a desktop application.

 How does ZIP compare to 7z compression?

 ZIP (DEFLATE) is universally supported without extra software.
-7z (LZMA2) typically achieves 30–70% better compression ratios but requires 7-Zip on the recipient's machine.
-Use ZIP for sharing files broadly; use the 7-Zip Online tool when maximum compression matters and the recipient has 7-Zip installed.
+7z (LZMA2) typically achieves 30–70% better compression ratios but requires 7-Zip installed on the recipient's machine to open.
+Use ZIP for sharing files broadly; use the 7-Zip Online tool when maximum compression matters and the recipient has 7-Zip.

 Create Your ZIP File Now